 Welcome to Lucille’s Garden

 Lucille’s Garden supports and enhances Tyler’s ongoing mission to provide children, adults, and families with opportunities to connect with nature through a beautiful garden display.
 Central to this site is the vegetable garden, surrounded by the children’s play area, rain garden, and dry garden.
-These displays excite the senses, solve landscape challenges, and feed the community.
+These displays excite the senses, offer solutions to landscape challenges, and support the community.

-Explore below to discover resources to help you grow and maintain your own vegetable garden, as well as our newest theme, “The Frugal Garden,” which is designed to share resources and support from a community centered around gardening.
-You’ll also find an update on our work with the Media Food Bank through the Harvest 2022 program and information about the other landscapes you can see surrounding the garden.
-Be sure to stop by Lucille’s Garden next time you visit Tyler to see it in action!
+Explore below to discover resources to help you grow and maintain your own vegetable garden.
 We will be adding regular pop-ups during the summer season to help visitors learn more and engage with the garden in person.
 We look forward to growing with you!

 We thank the following sponsors in helping us develop and deliver quality displays and programs: